MaxsonDev/Steam-Market-History-Tool/README.md

 Steam Market History Tool(SMHT) is a Chrome extension used for loading and storing your transactions from the **Steam Community Market**.
 The extension downloads transaction data and stores it in your browser's local database.
 Storing data on a local disk allows you to expand functionality and gives you a new experience of interacting with transactions.

+## Chrome Web Store
+You can install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/steam-market-history-tool/dnfoohdpkodkbolfgbbdhekplmendfnh).

 ## Key Features
 + **All in one place!** The extension is *integrated* into the [Steam Community Market](https://steamcommunity.com/market/) webpage.
 + Support for multiple accounts and languages.